 Introduction to Software Design Principles

 Software Design is one of the promising phases of the entire software development lifecycle which deals with the entire design pattern and principles of the software development lifecycle.
-Software design principles starts from gathering requirements, analysis, designing until coding plays a very emphasizing role in software design principles.
+Software design principles start from gathering requirements, analysis, designing until coding plays a very emphasizing role in software design principles.
 Software design principles are the backbone or the support system for any software designing and development.
 Following these principles need proper principles and practices otherwise all software will move into the threat of becoming old as no new feature enhancement will ultimately lead to making software as legacy software.

 Factors of Software Design Principles